qazxcdswe123/obsidian-hugo/content/Set.md

 ### Difference
 $A \backslash B = A \cap B ^ { \prime } = \{ x : x \in A \text{ and } x \notin  b\}$

+### Relations
+Subsets of $A × B$ are called relations
+#### Well-defined Relation
+A relation is well-defined if each element in the domain is assigned to a unique element in the range.

 ### Surjective or onto
+满射
 each element in B has an A

 ### Injective or One-to-one
+单射
 $a_1 \neq a_2 \to f(a_1) \neq f(a_2)$

 ### Bijective
+双射
 A map that is both one-to-one and onto is called bijective.

 ### Identity Mapping